 I like using Excel for the initial discussion about the project plan or gathering project requirements.
-I found both Excel and Work works well when agreeing on initial scope, work packages or phases.
-But when it comes to tracking activities, tasks, or constantly updating plans during the project, better tools are available.
+I found both Excel and Work work well when agreeing on initial scope, work packages or phases.
+But when it comes to tracking activities, and tasks, or constantly updating plans during the project, better tools are available.

 3. Microsoft Teams

 When you dig a bit into MS Teams, you will find a surprising variety of various add-ons; some of them cost extra.
 One of those add-ons that come for free is Planner.
 It is essentially a Kanban board type of tool, which works great with smaller teams or just track some action points.
 You can also link with other project management software like ClickUp.

 MS Teams is a communication and collaboration tool that links well with other MS products.
 So if you combine it with Word and Excel, you could run the whole project in theory.
 However, it just doesn’t feel like a tool designed specifically for project management, and you would need to find some workarounds if you do not want to pay extra, like building Gantt Charts (project plan)

 4. Microsoft PowerPoint

 The tool is designed for presentation, and trust me, you do many of them.
 You usually end up copying views from Word or Excel, like a project plan or some budget table, into PowerPoint.
 Even though you will not avoid having a PowerPoint presentation as senior management just love them, it is not an automated tool.
 You spend much time fiddling with views, objects, and setting to get your desired presentation.

 Again, some positive aspect is already available templates for timelines or smart objects showing simple flows.
 For a high-level presentation, it is fine, but you usually need more detailed views and paid tools from Microsoft like Visio or similar.